guihen01/RestApi-JIRA-Lib/README.md

 8. JsontJTokenToString() : read a json formated file (type JToken) and convert to a text (string) formated file
 9. JsontArrayToString() : read a json from a file (type JArray) and convert to a text (string) formated file
 10. GetServerInfo() : Get informations on Jira server
-11. GetAllProjects() : Get all projects
+11. GetAllProjects() : Get all Jira projects and save the list in 2 files : List-projects.json & List-projects.txt
+12. CreateGroup() : Create a Jira group

 # Pickitem() : routine